Arzachena, Sardinia: 9 Top Attractions And 5 Best Beaches

 Ethnographic – Mineralogic – Paleoanthropological Museum

-This museum was built with the intent of creating an archive for human knowledge in the area and currently hosts a large collection of minerals and fossils.
-Some efforts are being made in order to bring more archaeological remains to the museum, especially after some fruitful excavations performed in the last few years.
+This museum intended to create an archive for human knowledge in the area and currently hosts a large collection of minerals and fossils.
+Curators are trying to bring more archaeological remains to the museum, especially after some fruitful excavations performed in the last few years.

-The new city administration is pushing to make this museum more tourist-friendly – although the place features some rare rocks and crystals, not many people are interested in minerals!
+The new city administration is pushing to make this museum more tourist-friendly.
+The place features some rare rocks and crystals, but not many people are interested in minerals!

 Check out my post The Best Museums In Sardinia.